FAR-Lab/Developing-and-Designing-Interactive-Devices/README.md

 ## Labs
-Labs will be updated on the [Interactive Lab Hub](https://github.com/FAR-Lab/Interactive-Lab-Hub) on Mondays.
+Labs will be updated on the [Interactive Lab Hub](https://github.com/FAR-Lab/Interactive-Lab-Hub) as announced on Slack or during the class (typically on Tuesdays).
 You will need to pull lab updates each week to get the new lab code and materials.